sergiikapusta/DevOps_online_Kyiv2020Q4-2021Q1/m5/Task5.1/readme.md

 ## 4) Become familiar with the various options for the ls command.
 Give examples of listing directories using different keys.
 Explain the information displayed on the terminal using the -l and -a switches.
 ## list with long format - show permissions
 ## list all files including hidden file starting with '.'
-## 5) Become familiar with the Linux help system and the man and info commands.Get help on the previously discussed commands, define and describe any two keys for these commands.
-Give examples.
 ## 5) Perform the following sequence of operations:
 ## create a subdirectory in the home directory;
 ## in this subdirectory create a file containing information about directories located in the root directory (using I/O redirection operations);